blakefaris/readinglist/README.md

 I have an account at [Safari Books Online](https://www.safaribooksonline.com/accounts/login/?next=/register-topics/) that allows me to read digital copies and other cool stuff.

+~~Crossed~~ off items are ones that I have completed, and found valuable to have it remain.

 ## JavaScript

 ### Online